bilalhsp/audioset-utils/README.md

 human_labels = audioset.get_all_labels()
 ```

 **AudiosetDownloader:** Uses metadata object and other classes to provid high level functionality for downloading dataset.
+I have used [3] and [4] to download youtube audio and extract 10 second clips respectively.
 Here is a simple example of how to create an instance of downlaoded.

 ```python
 from audioset_utils import AudiosetDownloader